First 10 Things to Configure in Your Home Assistant

 -

 Install the Home Assistant Community Store (HACS) HACS is a must-have integration that expands Home Assistant's capabilities by giving access to custom add-ons, themes, and integrations created by the community.
-After enabling SSH access, installing HACS opens the door to advanced automations and device support not included by default.
+The official HACS installation guide covers the prerequisites and step-by-step process, after enabling SSH access, installing HACS opens the door to advanced automations and device support not included by default.

 -